 While I’m not much of a hunter, I respect the ladies that are into that and I love that there’s a resource dedicated just to that aspect of shooting sports!

 Part gun-blog-for-her, part shopping mall, Gun Goddess lavishes us with everything both feminine and firearms.

-They carry more than 40 different brands and over 400 products, all carefully selected for the female shooter (and they even have a few things for your boyfriend/hubby/brother/dad when he shows an interest in guns!).
-If you’re ever going, “I wonder if ______ exists for women…”, check Gun Goddess.
+They carry more than 40 different brands and over 400 products, all carefully selected for the female shooter.
+They even offer a few things for your boyfriend/hubby/brother/dad when he shows an interest in guns!

 Besides making gift shopping easy for the men in your life, there’s also a really fun Learning Center with lots of articles, target printables, quotes, stats, and even some insta-worthy pro-gun pics to share!